amey1302/TroopTrainingSimulation/README.md

 - Provides methods for creating troops of various types.

 #### BarrackController
-- Manages troop creation and training within the barrack and return response
+- Manages troop creation and train within the barrack and return response
 - Relies on `BarrackService` for troop operations.
-- Provides functionality for bulk troop creation and training.
+- Provides functionality for bulk troop creation and train.

 #### ArmyCampController
 - Manages troops in the army camp and return response.